This SQL tutorial explains how to use the SQL MAX function with syntax and examples.

-The SQL MAX function returns the maximum value of an expression.
+The SQL MAX function is used to return the maximum value of an expression in a SELECT statement.

 The syntax for the SQL MAX function is: